linrongbin16/fzfx.nvim/docs/GenericSchema.md

 ## Fzf Option

-A fzf option is directly passing to the fzf binary, e.g. `--multi`, `--bind=ctrl-e:toggle`.
+A **fzf option** is a simple string or a pair of two strings, that directly passes to the fzf binary.
+For example `--multi`, `--bind=ctrl-e:toggle`, `--layout=reverse`.

 We have 3 types of fzf options:

-- Plain option: plain fzf option as a string, e.g. `--multi`.
+- Plain option: A plain option as a simple string.
+For example `--multi`.
-- Pair option: plain fzf option as a pair of two strings, e.g. `{ '--bind', 'ctrl-e:toggle' }`.
+- Pair option: A plain option as a pair of two strings.
+For example `{ '--bind', 'ctrl-e:toggle' }`.
-- Function option: a lua function to run and returns above two types of fzf options.
+- Function option: A lua function that runs and returns above two types of fzf options.

 ```lua
 --- @alias fzfx.PlainFzfOpt string